 If you spot a fire, get yourself to a safe location and call 911.

-How can I find out about trail closures in the Columbia River Gorge?
+How can I find out about trail closures and re-openings in wildfire-impacted areas?

 Bookmark this page.